chrisprice/which-webgl-draw-call/README.md

 void drawArraysInstancedANGLE(GLenum mode, GLint first, GLsizei count, GLsizei primcount);
 ```

 The additional `primcount` argument refers to the number of instances that will be drawn.
-Instead of drawing a single cluster of triangles, let's draw multiple instances of the cluster, each centered on a different spot -
+Instead of drawing a single cluster of triangles, let's draw multiple instances of the cluster, each translated to a different spot -

 [<img src="drawArraysInstancedANGLE.png" alt="Example showing drawArraysInstancedANGLE">](https://chrisprice.io/which-webgl-draw-call/)